Artemonim/Artemonim/Readme.md

 ### Hi, I'm Artemonim! 👋

-I was aiming for gamedev, but in the end fate led me to DevEx, working with AI agents, since that’s exactly how I design and build things myself.
+I was aiming for game dev, but in the end fate led me into DevEx with AI agents, since that’s actually how I design and build things myself.
+Still, I work on a pretty wide range of stuff.
+I’m especially into UX and automation.

 ---